parflow/parflow/docs/user_manual/source/user_manual.rst

       pfset Mannings.Geom.domain.Value 5.52e-6

-This key specifies the value assigned to all points be read in from a ParFlow binary file.
-Example Useage:
+*double* **Mannings.FileName** no default This key specifies the value assigned to all points be read in from a ParFlow binary file.

 .. container:: list